 Their dinner menu can be downloaded below, and more information can be found on the Chartwell’s website.

 If your child is having a school dinner, they can choose between a hot meal of the day, a vegetarian option, a halal option, a sandwich meal or jacket potato.
 Your child will tell their teacher their choice during registration in the morning.
-The sandwich meal and jacket potato options for each day can be found here.

 School Meals cost £2.15 each day and are paid for using ParentPay.
 Each time your child orders a school meal, your ParentPay account will be automatically charged.
 Please make sure that you keep your ParentPay account topped up and check it regularly to see when your child has ordered a school meal.